Sanyam0101/Sanyam0101.github.io/README.md

 This repository contains the source code for my personal portfolio website, built as a clean, single-page application to showcase my skills, projects, and research interests in the field of AI/ML and software engineering.

 ✨ View the Live Site
-Technologies Used
+## Technologies Used:

-HTML5
+# HTML5

-Tailwind CSS for styling and responsive design.
+# Tailwind CSS for styling and responsive design.

-JavaScript for interactive elements like animations, tabs, and modals.
+# JavaScript for interactive elements like animations, tabs, and modals.

-Lucide Icons for clean and modern iconography.
+# Lucide Icons for clean and modern iconography.

-Web3Forms for the functional contact form.
+# Web3Forms for the functional contact form.